 Entities to notify of your legal name change include:

 Thinking About Changing Your Name?
-Get a Free Legal Consultation First
+Consider Legal Counsel First

 Changing your last name, which by many standards is a part of your identity, is a big step.
-Remember, each state has its own laws and requirements for legally changing your name after marriage.
-Before trying to do it on your own, speak with a qualified family law attorney in your area for a free initial consultation.
+Remember, each state has its own laws and requirements for legally changing your name after marriage, divorce, or other life events.
+Before trying to do it on your own, speak with a qualified family law attorney in your area to get some peace of mind.